QLD Wide - 60 Seconds Claim Advice

 • The type of compensation claim e.g. car accident or workers’ compensation

-In Queensland, you have the right to seek legal advice to ensure that a lump sum injury compensation payout accurately reflects the full extent of your injuries and losses.
+In Queensland, you have the right to seek legal advice to ensure that a CTP payout accurately reflects the full extent of your injuries and losses.

 Experienced personal injury lawyers have a comprehensive understanding of ‘heads of damages” and how they relate to motor accident claims.